-This was one of my earlier projects — I was learning sorting algorithms and wanted a way to actually see what each one does differently.
-Reading pseudocode for Quick Sort vs Heap Sort is one thing, but watching them run side by side on the same array makes the differences obvious in a way that code alone doesn't.
+One of my earlier projects, built when I wanted to see how sorting algorithms actually behave rather than just trace them on paper.
+Reading pseudocode for Quick Sort vs Heap Sort is one thing; watching them run side by side on the same array makes the differences obvious in a way the code alone doesn't.

 How it works

-Colors indicate what's happening at each step: purple for unsorted, dark purple for the elements currently being compared, green for elements that have reached their final position.
-Each algorithm also has its own accent colors for special elements like the pivot in Quick Sort or the current minimum in Selection Sort.
+Color tracks what's happening at each step: purple for unsorted, a darker purple for the two elements being compared, green for ones that have reached their final position.
+Each algorithm layers its own accent colors on top, for the elements that only it cares about: the pivot and the less-than partition in Quick Sort, the running minimum in Selection Sort, the current largest in Heap Sort.

 The interface